hemantksingh/messup-learn/Distributed Systems/Synchronous Messaging.md

 REST helps you model your domain as resource or entities whereas RPC based APIs are great for actions i.e. commands.
 RPC may be a better fit if you are writing your API in a functional language.

-The fact that a remote procedure appears to be executing locally may lead to
+The fact that a remote procedure appears to be executing locally can lead to

 * over use and over reliance on the network.
 Assumption that the network is reliable is a **fallacy of distributed computing**.
 * chatty APIs that break encapsulation and expose the API's internal behavior and state leading to **behavioral coupling**.

-Rather than coupling to procedures in RPC a so called REST based API could easily suffer from coupling to URLs that expose functions.
-Therefore a single URL per resource in HTTP based REST is quite crucial to avoid behavioral coupling.
-Adopting a design based upon **coarse-grained message exchange** can help alleviate over reliance on the network and behavioral coupling.
+Rather than coupling to procedures in RPC a badly implemented REST API could easily suffer from coupling to URLs that expose functions.
+Therefore adopting a design based upon **coarse-grained message exchange** e.g. having a single URL per resource can help alleviate over reliance on the network and behavioral coupling.

 Compared to REST conventions RPC uses static paths during call dispatch for performance reasons as parsing call parameters from paths, query parameters and payload body adds latency.